“Do I not destroy my enemies when I make them my friends?” ~Abraham Lincoln

 Those Who Hate You

-1. Detach yourself.
-At times, no matter how well we treat some people, we still find out that they are behaving with a hateful attitude toward us.
-Often we mistake that those who hate us do so because we did something bad, and we try to justify their behavior, being under the wrong impression that we deserve to be hated.
-The truth, however, is that the hatred that is shown toward you says more about the person who is expressing it than about you, and the more you understand this, the more you will be able to emotionally detach yourself from any hateful attacks that you face, and perceive the situation that you are in with a clearer vision.
+Detach yourself.
+At times, no matter how well you treat some people, you’ll still find out that they are behaving with a hateful attitude toward you.
+Often you might think that they do so because you did something wrong, and you might try to justify their behavior, feeling that you deserve that kind of behavior.
+The truth, however, is that the hatred that is shown toward you says more about the person who is expressing it than about yourself, and the more you understand this, the more you will be able to emotionally detach yourself from any hateful attacks that you face, which will help you to better deal with the situation you are in.

-2. Put yourself in their shoes.
-People who hate had a tough past.
+Put yourself in their shoes.
+People who hate had a rough past.
 By understanding where they are coming from and by putting yourself in their shoes, you will come to see why they behave the way they do.
-You will realize that they were neither born hateful nor that they find joy in spreading hatred, but that they react to people with hatred because they think that that’s the best way to deal with them, after having gone through many painful situations in their life, which had traumatic impacts on their psyche, leaving them in a constant psychological state of insecurity, fear, and anguish.
+You will realize that they were neither born hateful nor that they find joy in spreading hatred.
+Instead, they react to people with hatred because they think that that’s the best way to protect themselves from them, after having gone through many painful, traumatic experiences during the course of their lives, which have left them in a constant psychological state of insecurity.

 4. Understand that fighting won’t solve any problems.
-Fighting never solved any problems and it never will–in fact, fighting, competition, and the war mentality that is prevalent in the modern society is what has created the majority of problems that we currently experience, both on an individual and collective level.
-By fighting against those who hate you, the only thing you that will manage to achieve is to add fuel to the fire, believing that by acting so you will calm it.
-In reality, you will only make things worse, not only for yourself, but for those who exhibit hatred toward you, thus creating an endless cycle of hatred, which could easily be extended to other people as well.
+Fighting never solved any problems and it never will–in fact, fighting, competition, and the war mentality that is prevalent in the modern world is what has created the majority of problems that we currently experience in the first place, both on an individual and collective level.
+By fighting against those who hate you, the only thing you that will manage to achieve is to add fuel to the fire, being under the false impression that by acting this way you will calm it.
+In reality, you will only make things worse, not only for yourself, but for those who show hatred toward you, thus helping perpetuate a cycle of hatred, which could easily be extended to other people as well.